gaehlerm/SoftwareEngineering/README.md

 vars = {‘a’ : 0, ‘b’ : 1}
 ```

 These two lines do something very similar.
 They both assign the value 0 to a and value 1 to b.
 Yet there is a fundamental difference.
 In the first line the programmer knows that he needs variables a and b as he writes the code.
 In the second case, we have a dynamic data structure.
 Maybe the programmer knew that there will be ‘a’ and ‘b’ used as keys.
 Maybe he didn’t and these dict entries were generated by some user input.

-If the developer knows all the variables that he needs he should use normal variables.
+If the developer knows all the variables that he needs, he should use normal variables.
 If they originate from somewhere else, a text file for example, he has to use a dynamic data structure like a dict.
 At first this may sound all a little confusing.
 But think about cooking recipes.
 You might know a few recipes that you define in your code and the name of the recipe is the name of the variable.
 Or you can write a parser that reads them from a cookbook into a dictionary.
 Here you have to use some kind of dynamic data structure.
 A dict is more appropriate than a list as you can use the name of the recipe as a key.

 Dict are closely related to json and XML files.
 Json and XML are pretty much the same as a nested dict converted into a string.
-If you ever have to read in some json files, the resulting data structure will be nested dict that you might convert further into nested data classes.
+If you ever have to read in some json files, the resulting data structure will be nested dict that you might convert further into nested classe instances.

 ## Trees